Augmenting Human-Centered Racial Covenant Detection and Georeferencing with Plug-and-Play NLP Pipelines: Introduction

 Identifying geographic regions likely to contain racially restrictive terms based on environmental features and spatial segregation patterns may also enhance the recall rate of racial covenant detection.
 Currently, the Mapping Prejudice project relies on volunteers to annotate geographic descriptions in scanned deed documents through the crowdsourcing platform.
 While many properties can automatically be linked to modern properties through this transcription, mapping properties with complicated legal descriptions is labor-intensive.
-Technologies that assist humans in recognizing and georeferencing the property legal descriptions within a confined area can streamline the linkage between deed documents and actual locations.
+Technologies that assist humans in recognizing and georeferencing the property legal descriptions within a confined area can streamline the linkage between deeds and actual locations.

 To alleviate these bottlenecks, we present a human-centered strategy with two modular entity recognition pipelines that detect (1) racially restrictive clauses based on context evidence and (2) property geographic descriptions and georeference the deeds.
 Our preliminary experiment demonstrates a reduction in false positive rates by 25.96\% in racial terminology detection, while preserving high recall, allowing volunteers to focus on a subset of relevant historical deeds.
-It is important to note that these pipelines aim to generate results that can work with humans in crowd-sourcing settings to reduce potential frustrations (in dealing with large numbers of documents) and improve community engagement.
-For georeferencing tasks, our pipeline achieves 86.39\% and 85.58\% accuracy at a 6×6 square-mile and 1×1 square-mile resolution, respectively.
+For georeferencing, our pipeline achieves 86.39\% and 85.58\% accuracy at a 6×6 square-mile and 1×1 square-mile resolution, respectively.
+These pipelines aim to generate results that can work in conjunction with humans in crowd-sourcing settings, thereby reducing the potential burden of dealing with large numbers of documents and improving community engagement.